ettavolt/vt-talk/presentation/text.md

 Finally, being true to itself in slow to start and warm up, but then fast to run, JVM got Virtual Threads in 2023 (v21) with one significant obstacle to the adoption removed in 2025 (v24).
 As we can see in this example, the code looks 100% synchronous, and in fact, we can run it synchronously on the main thread.
-Virtual Threads also produce the usual looking stack traces; however, they are not visible in the regular thread dumps until [v25](https://bugs.openjdk.org/browse/JDK-8356870).
+Virtual Threads also produce the usual looking stack traces; however, they were not visible in the regular thread dumps until [v25](https://bugs.openjdk.org/browse/JDK-8356870).
 Let's experiment with this new Java's feature.
 To start, let's try to run 100_000 requests sequentially.
 The echo server has a counter for the requests completed successfully or not over roughly a second.
 Sequential execution gives us about X RPS.
 Next, let's try to run all with a thread-per-request style.